Yossi4/stocks-CI-CD/README.md

-# Stock Portfolio Service CI/CD Pipeline (Cloud Computing Assignment #4)
+# Stock Portfolio Service CI/CD Pipeline (Cloud Computing)

 This repository contains the source code and CI/CD pipeline configuration for the stock portfolio application using GitHub Actions.
 This is the final assignment migrating the finance application from Docker Compose to a fully automated CI/CD pipeline with testing and deployment orchestration.